Arcan-Tech/arcan-docs/docs/index.md

 Pricing depends on the size of the application portfolio to analyse and the number of needed floating licenses.

 Contact us at <info@arcan.tech> or leave a message on our [website](https://www.arcan.tech/contact/) to get a quote.

+## Support

+If you find a bug or want to suggest a new feature create a new issue on Github: [https://github.com/Arcan-Tech/arcan-issues-public](https://github.com/Arcan-Tech/arcan-issues-public).
+If you  need further support or want to know more about Arcan, contact us at <info@arcan.tech> or leave a message on our [website](https://www.arcan.tech/contact/).